jdrueckert/TeraNUI/README.md

 #TeraNUI

-NUI (Nice UI Framework) is a canvas based UI framework.
+TeraNUI (Terasology's New UI Framework) is a canvas based UI framework.

 Its major features are: